Telenav/open-source-spec/osrm/doc/table_service.md

 <img src="../references/pictures/mld_routing_example_level3.png" alt="mld_routing_example_level3" width="200"/>

-In next step, We just need consider cell_3_0, cell_3_2, cell_3_1 and we could gurantee to calculate all shortest path from node_0 to cell_3_1.
+In next step, We just need consider cell_3_0, cell_3_2, cell_3_1 and we could guarantee to calculate all shortest path from node_0 to cell_3_1.
 This will skip all elements in entire cell_3_2.

 Summary: